 The studies follow large nationwide demonstrations in August, when fast-food workers went on strike and protested outside McDonald's, Burger King and other restaurants in 60 U.S. cities, demanding a "living wage" of $15 per hour.

-Burger King Worldwide Inc did not respond to requests for comment.
-Wendy's Co declined to comment, and Yum Brands Inc did not provide a comment.
+McDonald's Corp and Burger King Worldwide Inc did not respond to requests for comment.
+Wendy's Co declined to comment, and Yum Brands Inc did not immediately provide a comment.